Why does a finance degree often fall short in the real world?

 What is the CFA Course?

-CFA course is a worldwide recognized programme of the CFA Institute.
-The course focuses on preparing those professionals who are going to carve out careers as investment managers, financial analysts, and asset managers.
+The CFA course is a worldwide recognised programme of the CFA Institute.
+The course focuses on preparing those professionals in the CFA syllabus who are going to carve out careers as investment managers, financial analysts, and asset managers.

 Why Pursue the CFA Course?

-• Global recognition within finance and investment sectors
+Global recognition within the finance and investment sectors.

-CFA course length ranges from 2.5 to 4 years depending on the candidate’s learning pace and performance at three levels of exams.
+CFA course length ranges from 2.5 to 4 years, depending on the candidate’s learning pace and performance at the three levels of exams.

 CFA Exam Pattern and Levels